It's the beginning of the year, and an important meeting invitation suddenly appears on your calendar.

 Given these numbers, let me ask you again...
 Are you sure you need to hire more salespeople?
 Or do you need to improve the work efficiency of your current sales team?

-Before investing in a higher number of salespeople, it is important to first look at your current team to understand if all improvement points have already been applied, especially when we take into account the current scenario of mass layoffs in startups.
+Before investing in a larger sales team, it is important to first review your current team to ensure all improvement points have already been applied, especially given the current scenario of mass layoffs in startups.

 How to evaluate your sales capacity